AlpriElse/blog/src/content/blog/2025-12-27_notion_with_cursor.md

 ---
 author: Alpri Else
 pubDatetime: 2025-12-27T08:00:00.000Z
-title: "Importing Data into Notion Using Cursor"
+title: "Using Cursor for Importing Data into Notion"
-slug: importing-data-into-notion-with-cursor
+slug: using-cursor-for-importing-data-into-notion
 featured: false
 description: Notion has great UX for manipulating tabular data but getting data formatted into a Notion Database is time consuming.
 It turns out, using Cursor for writing throwaway data manipulation scripts is a great solution for this.
 tags: